-Students may also decide to study a community language through the Chatswood Saturday School for Community Languages.
+Students may also decide to study a community language through the Secondary College of Languages.
 The Saturday school offers both the above languages in addition to background speaker languages such as: Arabic; Bengali; Croatian; Hindi; Hungarian; Khmer; Macedonian; Maltese; Polish; Punjabi; Serbian; Turkish and Vietnamese.